x30unlimited/postpromoter/README.md

 ```
 (notice the space between 'reverse' and 'post URL')

+#### Steemconnect hot signing links (HSL)
+For ease of use, your postpromoter instance will post a HSL on the upvoted post comment.
+This way, users can easily access the reversal feature without manual transfers.

+With HSL all you need to do is clicking on the link and, when prompted, authenticating via steemconnect.

 ### Mocha test Module
-Tests that will target both original and new features making sure your instance and configuration are ready for production. **Please make sure to add in config.json a test account before running the tests.**
+Tests will target both original and new features making sure your instance and configuration are ready for production.
+For testing purposes, the test account will post a test-post for testing operations (voting, unvoting etc..)
 **Among the tests, these are some of the currently available:**
 * Memo encryption / decryption
 * dsteem Asynchronous client requests